Blitzapps/blitz-orm/readme.md

-Similar to Prisma, it's used to interpret a BQL schema and provide the client and the server with tools to ensure they are "speaking the same language"
+# Blitz-orm
+Blitz-orm is an Object Relational Mapper (ORM) for graph databases that uses a JSON query language called Blitz Query Language (BQL).
+BQL is similar to GraphQL but uses JSON instead of strings.

+Blitz-orm is similar to other ORM packages such as Prisma.
+You define a BQL schema and it gets translated to different databases (currently only compatible with TypeDB).

 ## Compatibility
-The only database that is currently compatible with borm is TypeDB.
-We want to build adapters in the future for other graph databases like dgraph and neo4j, as well as classic dbs like postgres and mongoDB.
+Currently, the only database that is compatible with Blitz-orm is TypeDB.
+The goal is to build adapters for other graph databases such as Dgraph and Neo4j, as well as classic databases like PostgreSQL and MongoDB in the future.

-## How to use
+## How to Use
-- Install the package with your packages manager, like this:
+1. Install the package using your package manager, for example:
 `yarn add @blitznocode/blitz-orm`
-- Create a borm schema, ou have an example in the test folder
+2. Create a Borm schema.
+You can find an example in the test folder.
-- borm.define() is still not working, this means you will need to translate your bql schema into a typeQL schema manually (an example in test folder)
+3. The borm.define() function is currently not working, so you will need to manually translate your BQL schema into a TypeQL schema (an example can be found in the test folder).
-- Create a configuration file with the database name that you have created in typeDB
+4. Create a configuration file with the database name that you have created in TypeDB.
-- Init borm in a file like this
+5. Initialize Blitz-orm in a file like this:
 ```
 import BormClient from '@blitznocode/blitz-orm';